jessstapley/CercosporaGWAS/KmerGWAS_GAPIT.md

 The vcf file was split into 99 smaller files, then converted to hapmap file using R::vcfR (https://github.com/knausb/vcfR) and then GAPIT GWAS was run on each of these smaller files.

-To split the vcf file, first the header was removed and saved to another file, then the file was split into smaller files contiaing 20,000 k-mers.
+To split the vcf file, first the header was removed and saved to another file, then the file was split into smaller files contiaing 20,000 k-mers and the header was attached to each of these smaller files.

 ```
 head -7 kmer.vcf > header.vcf